Ask a Referee!

 answers. » send e-mail

-Sixteen Canadian officials – eight referees and eight linesmen – have been assigned by the IIHF to work at nine events during the 2013-14 season, with the possibility of more to come at larger events.
+Twelve referees and eight linesmen have been assigned by the International Ice Hockey Federation to work at 10 events during the 2015-16 season, with five on the long list for the IIHF Ice Hockey World Championship.

 Are you a coach or an official and you’re not quite sure how a rule